Fajar-RahmadJaya/KeyTik/README.md

 ## What Make Us Different Then Other Remapper :
 * KeyTik is using AutoHotkey as remapper so basically it has all autohotkey feature as remapper.
-* Various functinality that can help remapping easier.
+* Various functionality that can help remapping easier.
-* You can activate or deactivate profile individually so you don't need to adjust remap every single time.
+* Activate Or Seactivate Profile Individually, so you don't need to adjust remap every single time.
-* Run profile on startup so you can activate profile everytime you open the computer without needed to activate manually.
+* Run Profile On Startup, so you can activate profile everytime you open the computer without needed to activate manually.
-* Always on top functionality so you can create or edit profile on top of any window.
+* Always On Top, so you can create or edit profile on top of any window.
+* Text Mode, so you can use full potential of AutoHotkey.
+* Lightweight, its only 32MB (KeyTik v0.3-beta.1).
+* Simple UI, not using some fancy UI to boost performance and simplicity.
+* Easy To Use, as simple as open software and make profile with add profile name and add remap then just click to use feature and you are good to go.
 * And more.

 ## Features :